 Elizabeth City State University, East Carolina University (ECU) and most of the University of North Carolina system universities have 2+2 transfer programs in early childhood education.
 Students interested in becoming a certified elementary teacher (K-6) should consider pre-majoring in elementary education.

-For more information about 2+2 programs, please visit ECU transfer program.
+For more information, please visit ECU transfer program.

 North Carolina Division of Child Development and Early Education Childcare Administrators Education and Equivalency Form (DCDEE.0173)